LLC vs S-Corp

 Types

-LLC with a single member(owner) is referred to as a single member LLC, whereas if you have multiple members, it is known as multi-member LLC.
+LLC with a single member(owner) is referred to as a single-member LLC, whereas if you have multiple members, it is known as a multi-member LLC.
 Without changing the legal entity, an LLC can also elect to be treated as a C-corporation or S-corporation for tax purposes.

 There is only one type of S-corp election.
 Any eligible business entity can elect to be treated as an S-corp by filing Form 2553.

-S-corp is ideal for small businesses who have started making an income of more than $60k per annum.
-Only then, they can really make use of S-corp's tax benefits
+S-corp is ideal for small businesses that have started making an income of more than $60k per annum.
+Only then, they can really make use of S-corp’s tax benefits.

 For various businesses